AAFC-Bioinfo-AAC/quick-start-guide/README.md

 2. Include the following details:
    - GitHub handle of the repository admin
    - Email of the admin's supervisor
+   - Proposed repository name following guidelines in the [Repository naming style guide](.repo-naming-style-guide.md)
-   - Proposed repository name and a brief bilingual (EN/FR) description
+   - Brief bilingual (EN/FR) description of 1-2 lines

 3. The repository will be initialized from the [template repository](https://github.com/AAFC-Bioinfo-AAC/template-repository), which includes:
    - A default `README.md`